-A google service account must be created to enable Google APIs.
-Google APIs allow the access to Google sites elements like embedded Google Drives, site Menu, Google site pages… Nevertheless, all the sites elements are not accessible nor entirely retrievable by Google APIs (e.g.: list of Google sites, site pages, table of content …).
-To work around this lack, the tool uses an administrator account that will have access to the admin sections of the Google site.
+A Google service account must be created to enable Google APIs.
+Google APIs allow access to Google Sites elements like embedded Google Drives, Site Menu, Google Site pages… Nevertheless, all the Sites elements are not accessible nor entirely retrievable by Google APIs (e.g.: list of Google Sites, Site pages, table of content …).
+To work around this lack, the tool uses an administrator account that will have access to the admin sections of the Google Site.

-The retrieved site elements are stored in a volatile cache that are dumped on the Cloudiway platform.
+The retrieved Site elements are stored in a volatile cache that is dumped on the Cloudiway platform.

-Once the migration is completed, the cache is deleted, no data is stored on Cloudiway platform.
+Once the migration is completed, the cache is deleted, no data is stored on the Cloudiway platform.

 The migration tool uses the administrator account to write on the target SharePoint.

 For some google elements, we migrate directly html contents to SharePoint.
-As explained in section 2.3, the platform do not modify any of these contents.
-But any site migration user must keep in mind that SharePoint may adapt these contents to make them fit to its environment.
+As explained in section 2.3, the platform does not modify any of these contents.
+But any Site migration user must keep in mind that SharePoint may adapt these contents to make them fit its environment.

-In SharePoint, sites are hierarchically organized.
-A SharePoint sites tenant is a set of site collections.
-Each site collection contains root site (the top site).
-The top site may have several subsites which also may have subsites and so on.
+In SharePoint, Sites are hierarchically organized.
+A SharePoint Sites tenant is a set of Site collections.
+Each Site collection contains a root Site (the top Site).
+The top Site may have several subsites which also may have subsites and so on.

-Unlike in SharePoint, Google sites are organized directly in flat way in the tenant.
-The notion of subsite does not exist in Google sites.
+Unlike in SharePoint, Google Sites are organized directly in a flat way in the tenant.
+The notion of subsite does not exist in Google Sites.

-Cloudiway site migration migrates Google site by Google site.
-The site can be migrated either to the root site of a specific SharePoint site collection or in the first level subsite of a SharePoint site collection.
+The Site can be migrated either to the root Site of a specific SharePoint Site collection or in the first level subsite of a SharePoint Site collection.